 NCAA vs. NAIA

-The two main associations that govern collegiate athletics determine the process that you’ll be going through.
+The two main associations that govern collegiate athletics determine the process you’ll be going through.
 Yet, it all starts with figuring out what you’re looking for in a school and in an athletic program.
 Take some time and ask yourself these questions: Do I want a public or private college or university?
 A big or small school?
 Do I need an athletic scholarship?
 Once you start thinking about those questions, your path and the schools that best fit your personality will become much clearer.

 A basic difference between the NCAA and the NAIA is that the NCAA is the larger organization of the two, with over 1,000 affiliated colleges and universities; conversely, the NAIA has close to 300 participating member colleges and universities.
 NCAA schools also tend to be larger, and it includes the Ivy League, whereas NAIA schools fall on the smaller side.
 And just because the NCAA is better known doesn’t mean you won’t get the same athletic or academic experience at an NAIA school.
 In fact, NAIA schools are known to be the equivalent of a NCAA Division II school.

-NCAA Division I is home to those larger public schools that normally have huge arenas and fields that you have probably seen on television before—those schools with more than 15,000 students like Penn State or Tennessee.
+NCAA Division I is home to those larger public schools that normally have huge arenas and fields that you've probably seen on television before—those schools with more than 15,000 students like Penn State or Tennessee.
 This division is highly competitive and recruitment is not taken lightly by any means.
 Even though Division I is nationally recognized, it doesn’t mean you’re going to get that starting position you’re used to playing in high school.
 On the upside, however, Division I schools are so large that they tend to have a lot of money tucked away for their athletes.

 Division II schools are split right down the middle in the public/private arena, which is great because it allows for an array of choices.
-These schools, according to NCAA.org, have on average about 4,500 students.
+These schools, according to NCAA.org, have an average of about 4,500 students.
 It’s a nice mix of Division I and Division III athletics, and as far as money is concerned, more often than not, an athlete can walk away with at least a partial scholarship.

 Last but not least is NCAA’s Division III, the lesser known and perhaps more overlooked of the three.
 One of the big differences you’ll find playing a varsity sport in this division is affiliated schools do not offer athletic scholarships.
 When asked why students should choose a Division III school over a Division I or Division II school, head basketball coach at Rhodes College in Memphis, Tennessee, Mike DeGeorge says, “For us as a top 50 national liberal arts college, we provide an academic experience that is unique.
 For the right student who wants high-end academics and an athletic experience that is highly competitive, but not a job, we can be a better fit than many scholarship schools.”